Russian stove

 The Russian stove (русская печь) is a type of masonry stove that first appeared in the 15th century or earlier.
 These stoves combine the functions of a traditional stove, oven, and fireplace into a single unit, and serve a broad range of purposes, including cooking (boiling, baking, and smoking), drying plants and mushrooms, providing interior heating and ventilation, bathing, and providing a warm place to sleep (many units include a sleeping berth atop the stove).
-They can be found in traditional Russian, Ukrainian, Romanian, and Belarusian households.
+They can be found in traditional Russian, Ukrainian, Romanian, Slovak, Polish and Belarusian households.
 Such stoves burn only firewood.

 Design

 A Russian stove is designed to retain heat for long periods of time.
 This is achieved by channeling the smoke and hot air produced by combustion through a complex labyrinth of passages, warming the bricks from which the stove is constructed.

 A brick flue (боров) in the attic, sometimes with a chamber for smoking food, is required to slow down the cooling of the stove.